esepress/vex-Bootstrap-4-Free-product-landing-page-template/README.md

-# Infinity - Bootstrap4 Coming Soon Template
+# Vex - Bootstrap4 Coming Soon Template

 To give a quick overview of your product to customers, a landing page is a most important thing to do that successfully.
 Vex Bootstrap 4 Single Product Landing Page Template can help you converting your reader into customers with minimal effort.
 Most of the business owner like to have a well designed landing pages to describe the products.
 Vex Bootstrap 4 Landing Page Template is such a well-crafted landing page.
 That helps you building a meticulously crafted landing page with nice looking on your website.